Yields 8 small tarts.

 - Difficulty: Intermediate

-This is a great wholesome version of the classic Lemon Meringue Pie.
-These tarts have a whole wheat crust which gives them a lovely rounded flavor and that rustic homemade feel.
-The recipe for the lemon filling was taken from David Lebovitz.
+This is a delicious, healthier version of the classic Lemon Meringue Pie.
+The whole wheat crust gives these tarts a lovely rounded flavor and that rustic homemade feel.

 For the crust.